IBM/api-samples/siem/readme.md

 of the destination_networks, and a way to keep up to date on which offenses need to be closed soon, and which offenses should have been closed by now.

-This sample uses a file (default assignment_data.txt)containing the data in the format:
+This sample uses a file (default assignment_data.csv)containing the data in the format:
 `destination_network    name      days_to_close`
 with non-newline whitespace separating the elements.